-Alice Springs Desert Park will host multiple installations as well as music, workshops and talks each night of the Festival.
+Alice Springs Desert Park will host the MacDonnell Ranges light show, multiple large-scale light installations and the music, workshops and talks program.

 If inclement weather occurs at any time during Parrtjima, there may be a need to close the festival until it clears.
 We will endeavour to alert you about any closure through different channels as soon as possible, and re-open the festival as soon as it is safe.

 A free Park ‘n’ Ride shuttle bus is one of the easiest ways to travel to and from the festival.
 The shuttle operates on a loop stopping at each stop about every 20 minutes.

 Parking is available at most of the Park ‘n’ Ride locations throughout Alice Springs , however there is no public parking available at the Alice Springs Desert Park.

 You may also choose to walk or ride into the festival if you know your way around town, but be sure to bring a torch!

 Absolutely.
 The free shuttle service can accommodate wheelchairs and there will be accessible flooring provided for movement around the festival site.
 Requests for accessible parking may also be applied for when registering, however spaces are limited each night.

 Taxis are not permitted to drop off or collect inside the Desert Park, except for people with accessibility needs.
 Taxis must use the dedicated taxi drop off/collection point at the Desert Park.

 We suggest that you wear comfortable closed-toe shoes for your safety and comfort.
 Bring a jacket in case it is cold and a torch to help guide your way through the site if you are walking or riding.
 We also recommend that you bring water and your camera of course – for all those Instagram photos!